Partner FAQs

 It is important to use that we use a third, independent party to rigorously and thoroughly evaluate our program so we can understand what is working and make changes or amendments if needed.

-Our most recent evaluation was conducted in 2022 and previous evaluation were conducted in 2020, 2016, 2015, 2012 and 2009.
+Our most recent evaluation was conducted in 2022 and previous evaluations were conducted in 2020, 2016, 2015, 2012 and 2009.

 You can read all of our evaluations here.

 We are independent of government funding, therefore we rely predominately on the financial support of our partners.
 The Jobs4U2 program has several elements that require annual funding in order to operate.
-For example funds for the scholarship program, driving lessons for our driver’s program, interstate and international trips for our Youth Leadership Program, tutors for our Accelerated Learning Program, full-time salaries for our Project Officers who mentor our participants one-on-one, as well as necessary administration costs etc.
+For example, funds for the scholarship program, driving lessons for our driver’s program, interstate and international trips for our Youth Leadership Program, tutors for our Accelerated Learning Program, full-time salaries for our Project Officers who mentor our participants one-on-one, as well as necessary administration costs etc.

 We need to raise our budget every year so we can fulfil our program in full to every participant who wants our support.